italocampos/colorido/README.md

 ### Styling

-The Color lib also support text styling, according the [Colorama](https://pypi.org/project/colorama/) lib.
-The supported styles are three:
+PyTextColor also support text styling.
+The supported styles are:

 - Dim text
 - Normal text